2019 Gilroy Garlic Festival shooting

-2019 mass shooting in California, U.S.
+Mass shooting in California, U.S.

-On July 28, 2019, a mass shooting occurred at the Gilroy Garlic Festival in Gilroy, California.
-The gunman killed three people and wounded 17 others before killing himself after a shootout with responding police officers.
+On July 28, 2019, a mass shooting occurred at the Gilroy Garlic Festival in Gilroy, California, United States.
+The gunman killed three people and wounded 17 others before killing himself after engaging in a shootout with responding police officers.

 As of 2020, investigators had not determined the motives of the gunman, identified as 19-year-old Santino William Legan.
 The FBI opened a domestic terrorism investigation into the incident.